NomicFoundation/slang/documentation/public/user-guide/rust-crate/how-to-parse-a-file/index.md

 }
 ```

-Since the resulting structure is well-defined and recursive, we can turn to the popular `jq` tool to quickly analyze the resulting output.
+Because the resulting structure is well-defined and recursive, we can use the popular `jq` tool to quickly analyze the resulting output.

 ### Example 1: Reconstruct a Solidity file